rust-stuco/lectures/week3/slides.md

 # Creating Structs

-We can create an _instance_ of a struct using the name of the struct and then key: value pairs inside curly brackets.
+We can create an _instance_ of a struct using the name of the struct and `key: value` pairs inside curly brackets.

 ```rust